chriseborowski/Polish-verb-conjugator/README.md

 - [x] Support for the past-tense forms of the _-pomnieć_ verbs of the type: _zapomnieć (zapomniałem/zapomniałam, zapomniałeś/zapomniałaś, zapomniał/zapomniała/zapomniało...)_
 - [x] Support for the past-tense forms of the _-trzeć_ verbs of the type: _patrzeć (patrzyłem/-łam, patrzyłeś/-łaś, patrzył/-ła/-ło...)_
 - [x] Support for the past-tense forms of the _-biec_ verbs of the type: _biec (biegłem/biegłam, biegłeś/biegłaś, biegł/biegła/biegło...)_
+- [x] Support for the past-tense forms of the _-pić_ verbs of the type: _wypić (wypiłem/wypiłam, wypiłeś/wypiłaś, wypił/wypiła/wypiło...)_
 - [x] Support for the past-tense forms of the _-piec_ verbs of the type: _piec (piekłem/piekłam, piekłeś/piekłaś, piekł/piekła/piekło...)_
 - [x] Support for the past-tense forms of the _-aść_ verbs of the type: _kraść (kradłem/kradłam, kradłeś/kradłaś, kradł/kradła/kradło...)_
 - [x] Support for the past-tense forms of the _-ąść_ verbs of the type: _trząść (trząsłem/trzęsłam, trząsłeś/trzęsłaś, trząsł/trzęsła/trzęsło...)_